Usprogis/Latvian-Twitter-Eater-Corpus/README.md

 This repository contains the Latvian Twitter Eater Corpus.
 Repository structure:
 - **full-corpus** - the full corpus in several formats
-- **sub-corpora** - task-specific sub-corpora derrived from th full corpus
+- **sub-corpora** - task-specific sub-corpora derrived from the full corpus
 - **scripts** - scripts for data preparation and analyis

 Full-corpus